 XYFT will display all characters as entered in any language.
 In the snip you can see Greek, Indian, Arabic and Norwegian.
 Note also that Sam does not have a sex color.

 XYFT supports project notes and a to-do list.
 These can be kept in any format you choose and are easily accessible.

 There are several levels of privacy.
 Privacy applies to information that is intended for output - obviously you can see all details but you may want to hide some things from your audience: Private Notes allows you to keep notes about a person but not display them in outputs; Hide or Show - if hidden, a person will be removed from all output.
 This option also hides all others who depend on the hidden person.
 The effect is the same as if the person has never existed; If you're displaying a family tree on the xyfamilytree.com website you can obscure names and dates in various ways; If you have a web folder it can be protected with a password so that only those who know the password can view your family.

 XYXchange files are zipped family folders that can be sent by email or even placed on your website.
 XYXchange files contain everything from your family folder on your PC - data, images, documents, media and links.
 Using XYXchange files is also a great way to back up your work.

 Import and Export GEDCOM

-XY Family Tree is Evidence Based rather than Believed Reality.
-In XY children have a single father and a single mother, even if they are not married.
-In XY a marriage is between two people and is separate from any connection with children.
+XYFT is Evidence Based rather than Believed Reality.
+In XYFT children have a single father and a single mother, even if they are not married.
+In XYFT a marriage is between two people and is separate from any connection with children.
 In GEDCOM a child must be connected to a family, even if the family does not contain the actual parents, and this leads to very wrong associations when children of a second marriage become connected to grandparents of the children of the first marriage.
-XY can import your GEDCOM files and go beyond the restrictions of GEDCOM based programs.
-XY uses a data structure that avoids inconsistent links.
+XYFT can import your GEDCOM files and go beyond the restrictions of GEDCOM based programs.
+XYFT uses a data structure that avoids inconsistent links.
 See details of data structure.

 Export as CSV